g0v-data/g0v-hackmd-archive/notes/LIjU0gNcS0-YqO6Lmhkktw.md

----
-tags:
----

 #  Setting Up Distributed Tracing in Angular with Jaeger and OpenTelemetry
 Monitoring performance over various services and identifying the bottlenecks in modern-day distributed systems is a challenging feat.
 However, distributed tracing solves the forwarding policies of requests through several services, simplifying the visualization and debugging of application profiling.
 For single-page applications (SPAs) such as Angular, in which the individual screen is constantly refreshed, distributed tracing is a prerequisite in helping analyze the effects of frontend interaction towards backend services.
-This guide will show you how to set up the tracing system in the Angular application through OpenTelemetry and Jaeger and implement distributed tracing as done in other systems.
-Upon completion, you will be proficient in tracing application interactions in Angular, including covering relevant spans and controlling the requests to the backend systems, which will be presented in Jaeger.
+This guide will show you how to set up the tracing system in the Angular application through [OpenTelemetry](https://opentelemetry.io/) and [Jaeger](https://www.jaegertracing.io/) and implement distributed tracing as done in other systems.
+Upon completion, you will be proficient in tracing application interactions in [Angular](https://angular.dev/), including covering relevant spans and controlling the requests to the backend systems, which will be presented in Jaeger.
 Now let’s begin incorporating this fundamental toolkit into our Angular applications for greater insight!

 ## Prerequisites
 Before we start with setting up distributed tracking with Angular, there are a few important tools and configurations that you need.
 First, make sure you have a rudimentary Angular application created; it will be easier to explain tracing because you already know how the structure of Angular works.
-You will also need to have Node.js and npm set up because they are required for working with libraries that manage the dependencies and run the OpenTelemetry libraries.
+You will also need to have Node.js and npm set up because they are required for working with libraries that manage the dependencies and run the [OpenTelemetry libraries](https://opentelemetry.io/docs/concepts/instrumentation/libraries/).

 To gather and analyze the traces, we are going to use Jaeger, which is an open-source tool created for distributed tracing operations.
 You can choose to run Jaeger on your local machine through Docker for ease of installation or go for a hosted solution using the cloud-managed Jaeger instance.
 Finally, we are going to add some OpenTelemetry libraries meant to be used in Angular for tracing, instrumentation, and tapering of trace data to Jaeger.
 With these configurations applied, we are good to go with making changes to improve monitoring in your Angular application.